bvincent1/bvincent1.github.io/_drafts/2017-05-29-interview-cheat-sheet.md

 So here's what I am in plain text.

-I'm not lazy by any means, and I'm perfectly willing to put in a lot of hard work (holds up CS degree that required a lot of hard work), but I am lazy in the sense that I won't go out of my way to make things harder and I'm only going to fulfill a feature as simply as possible (holds up CS degree that has the minimum required non-cs classes, and has the most generalized minor known to man).
+I'm not lazy by any means, and I'm perfectly willing to put in a lot of hard work (holds up CS degree that required a lot of hard work), but I am lazy in the sense that I won't go out of my way to make things harder and I'm only going to fulfill a feature as simply as possible (holds up CS degree that has the minimum required non-CS classes, and has the most generalized minor known to man).

+<div style='position:relative;padding-bottom:61%'><iframe src='https://gfycat.com/ifr/PowerfulContentCanadagoose' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-Maybe I should put optimized instead of lazy?
+*Maybe I should put optimized instead of lazy?*

 So with that out of the way if your going to ask me to write a queue sorting algorithm on a whiteboard, then I highly suggest that you use google instead.
 I'm not going to know that, I probably will never know that, and I don't ever wan't to know that unless someone asks me to.